-Employee alleges that although she was informed that the RIF was due to a budget shortfall, Agency was still hiring.
+Employee alleges that the RIF was illegal and the budget crisis was a pretext.
 In Anjuwan v.
 D.C.
-Department of Public Works, 30 the D.C.
-Court of Appeals ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide.
-The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement the RIF..."
-The Court also noted that OEA does not have the "authority to second guess the mayor's decision about the shortage of funds...[or] management decisions about which position should be abolished in implementing the RIF."
-32
+Department of Public Works,33 the D.C.
+Court of Appeals ruled that OEA lacked authority to determine whether an agency's RIF was bona fide.
+The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement outcome of the case under governing law.)
+33 729 A.2d 883 (December 11, 1998).